-Recognising badly tuned ocarinas - how to measure the breath curve
+Recognising badly tuned ocarinas: how to measure the breath curve

 - Finger any note.